4.6 – Adding a second Y axis

 The data set

-As I write this note it is September 4, 2019, peak time for hurricanes.
+The first draft of this post was written in September 4, 2019, peak time for hurricanes.
 Hurricane Dorian passed the Bahamas as a category 4 storm heading for Florida.
-For context I include a screenshot of imagery from NOAA; you can see Dorian along the Florida coastline as well as four additional storms lined up from the coast of Africa across the Atlantic Ocean (Fig. 1).
+For context I include a screenshot of imagery from NOAA; you can see Dorian along the Florida coastline as well as four additional storms lined up from the coast of Africa across the Atlantic Ocean (Fig 1).

 Figure 1.
 Screenshot from NOAA GOES-East – Sector view: Tropical Atlantic – GeoColor, 4 September 2019.
 Click image to view full sized image.